Gain the skills to tackle increasingly complex disaster risks, both now and in the future, and research a topic of your interest.

 You also research a topic of your interest and complete either a thesis, or a dissertation or practice project.

 The programme focuses on diverse themes like socially and culturally appropriate approaches to disaster risk management, resilience-building in the face of climate change, as well as improved building codes and better ecosystem protection to reduce disaster risk and support sustainable development.

 All courses are offered via flexible learning, which involves block course on campus and online, or blended learning.

 Complete either a practice project or dissertation (60 points)

 And 60 points from

 Complete a thesis

 And 30 points from

-Other relevant optional papers may be available, with the approval of the programme leader.
-Optional papers may be selected from other relevant subject areas.
+Other relevant optional courses may be available, with the approval of the programme leader.
+Optional courses may be selected from other relevant subject areas.